risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 ```

 **Find columns with strong correlation to target**
-Only those with r > min_val_corr are used in the ML Regressors in Part 3
+Only those with r > min_val_corr are used in the ML Regressors later
 The value for min_val_corr can be chosen in global settings

 ```python